RchGrav/astraeus/astraeus.md

 You will now systematically create the sub-agent definitions and workflow files.
 Proceed in layered stages, with each stage's output providing context for the next.

 ### Phase 0: Initialization and Pre-flight Checks

+IMPORTANT: **YOU MUST** not skip any steps.
+Follow all steps and infer best practices at all times.

 #### Hidden Directory Awareness